jrisse29041408/PneumoNet/README.md

 >> Precision: 98.9%

 > ** recall couldn't be calculated for training and validating due to the keras trains models **
+#### My results beat the winner of the Kaggle competition the dataset was derived from.